Brazo de Mercedes is a Filipino dessert made with soft meringue rolled into a log and filled with rich custard.

 Bake at 350°F (175°C) for 20 to 25 minutes, or until the top is lightly golden.

-When done, turn off the oven and leave the meringue inside with the door open for about 10 minutes.
-This gentle cooling helps prevent cracking or collapsing from sudden temperature changes.
+Turn off the oven and leave the meringue inside with the door slightly open for about 10 minutes.

-Give the cooled custard a quick mix to smooth it out.
+Give the cooled custard a quick stir to smooth it out.

-Gently roll the meringue into a log, starting from the filled side.
-Use the parchment to lift and guide the roll.
-A few small cracks are totally fine!
+Roll the meringue into a log, starting from the filled side.
+Use the parchment to help lift and guide it.
+A few small cracks are fine.

-Once rolled, you can trim the ends if you like a cleaner look.
-Place the log seam-side down on your serving plate.
+If you like, trim the ends for a cleaner look.
+Place the roll seam-side down on your serving plate.

 Step 9: Serve

-Store leftovers in an airtight container in the fridge to keep the meringue fresh.
-It’s best enjoyed within 2 to 3 days while the texture stays soft and light.
+- Store leftovers in an airtight container in the fridge for up to 2 to 3 days.

-Freezing isn’t ideal—it can make the meringue weep and the filling lose its smooth texture.
+- Freezing is not ideal because the meringue can get watery and the filling can lose its texture.

 Recipe FAQs

-The custard may need more time to cook and thicken.
-Stir constantly over gentle heat, and cook until it coats the back of a spoon or holds its shape when lifted.
-It will also thicken more as it cools.
+It may need more time to cook and thicken.
+Stir over low heat until it coats the back of a spoon.
+The custard will also thicken more as it cools.

-Freezing is not recommended.
-The meringue can become weepy and lose its texture, and the custard filling may turn grainy after thawing.
+It's best not to freeze it.
+The meringue can turn watery and lose its texture, and the custard may become grainy when you thaw it.

-- Yema cake: Soft chiffon or sponge cake layered with thick, sweet yema custard.
+- Yema cake: Soft sponge cake layered with sweet yema custard.

-- Sylvanas: Frozen meringue cookie sandwiches filled with buttercream and coated in cookie crumbs.
+- Sylvanas: Frozen meringue sandwiches with buttercream and cookie crumbs.

-- Sans rival: A rich, layered dessert made with crunchy cashew meringue and silky French buttercream.
+- Sans rival: Cashew meringue layered with buttercream.

-- Crema de Fruta: A layered dessert made with sponge cake, creamy custard, fruit cocktail or fresh fruit, and a clear gelatin topping.
+- Crema de fruta: A layered dessert with sponge cake, custard, fruit, and gelatin on top.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!